VEZY/PlantBiophysics.jl/docs/src/concepts/package_design.md

 Those three organs we present here are what we call components.

 !!! note
-    Of course we could describe the plant at a coarser (*e.g.* axis) or finer (*e.g.* growth units) scale, but this is not relevant here.
+    Of course we could describe the plant at a coarser (*e.g.* axis) or finer (*e.g.* growth units) scale.

 PlantBiophysics doesn't implement components *per se*, because it is more the job of other packages.
-However, PlantBiophysics provides components models.
+However, it provides components models.

 !!! tip
-    [MultiScaleTreeGraph](https://vezy.github.io/MultiScaleTreeGraph.jl/stable/) implements a way of describing a plant as a tree data-structure.
-PlantBiophysics even provides methods for computing processes over such data.
+    [MultiScaleTreeGraph](https://vezy.github.io/MultiScaleTreeGraph.jl/stable/) implements a way to describe a plant as a tree data-structure.
+PlantBiophysics compose well with MTGs and provides methods for computing processes over such data.

-### What are component models
+### Component models description

 Components models are structures that define which models are used to simulate the biophysical processes of a component.

 PlantBiophysics provides the [`LeafModels`](@ref) and the more generic [`ComponentModels`](@ref) component models.
 The first one is designed to represent a photosynthetic organ such as a leaf, and the second for a more generic organ such as wood for example.

 !!! tip
     These are provided as defaults, but you can easily define your own component models if you want, and then implement the models for each of its processes.
+See the [Implement a new component models](@ref) section for more details.

 ### Processes

-A process in this package defines a biological or a physical phenomena.
+A process in this package defines a biological or a physical phenomena associated to a component.
 For example [`LeafModels`](@ref) implements four processes:

-- the radiation interception
+- radiation interception
-- the energy balance
+- energy balance
-- the photosynthesis
+- photosynthesis
-- and the stomatal conductance
+- stomatal conductance

-We can list the processes of a component model using `fieldnames`:
+We can list the processes of a component models structure using `fieldnames`:

 ```@example usepkg
 fieldnames(LeafModels)